 What else: Founded in 1984, to increase K12 and teacher participation in STEM.

-Who: Differs by state; go here to get started.
+Who: Eligibility differs by state, click here to get started.

-When: Same as above; check your local state’s website for event info!
-The 40th Annual Science Olympiad National Tournament will take place in May 2024.
+When: Registration and competition dates vary, check your local state’s website for event info!
+The Annual Science Olympiad National Tournament is typically held in May.

 Prize: Awards, trophies, cash scholarships, tuition awards, and prizes are offered by the host Universities and sponsors.
 Check the website for more details.